Skip to content

 Task

 • First we need to load the Quantum Espresso module.
-Type the following in your terminal to load the three modules you need in one go module load gcc mkl espresso.
+If you haven't done this already, run module load quantum-espresso.

 • Now you'll be able to use the various Quantum Espresso package executables directly.
-Go to the methane folder you copied earlier (~/MSE404/lab01/methane) and look at what files are in that directory.
+Use cd to go to the helium folder you copied earlier (~/MSE404-MM/lab01/helium)

 • The input file there is for the pw.x code.
 You can pass this file to pw.x with input redirection and save the output to a file with output redirection (otherwise the output will just be in the terminal).
-To do this type pw.x < CH4.in > CH4.out.
+To do this type pw.x < He.in > He.out.

 • See what files are present in the directory now.
 As well as the output file we saved, some others were generated.

-• Take a look through the output file using less.
+• Take a look through the output file He.out using less.
+You can use the arrow keys to scroll, g to go to the beginning of the file, G to go to the end of the file and q to exit the reader.
 We'll discuss the contents of this in next week's lab, but for now skip to the section immediately following the line that reads End of self-consistent calculation:

 • Congratulate yourself on running your first DFT calculation.